ben-rosner-williamsburg/ben-rosner-williamsburg/README.md

 - 🔭 I’m a recent graduate of Turing School of Software and Design.
-- 🌱 I’m currently learning the MERN Stack.
+- 🌱 I’m currently learning CS Concepts and Python.
 - 👯 I’m looking to collaborate on any open-source projects.
 - 💬 Ask me about React/JavaScript/HTML/CSS.
 - 📫 How to reach me: ben.rosner.williamsburg@gmail.com